zshehov/adk-python/CONTRIBUTING.md

 ## Requirement for PRs

+- Each PR should only have one commit.
+Please squash it if there are multiple PRs.
 - All PRs, other than small documentation or typo fixes, should have a Issue assoicated.
 If not, please create one.
 - Small, focused PRs.
 Keep changes minimal—one concern per PR.
 - For bug fixes or features, please provide logs or screenshot after the fix is applied to help reviewers better understand the fix.